 Build A Sourcing Engine You Can Run Weekly

-You do not need a thousand leads.
+You don’t need a thousand leads.
 You need a steady trickle of the right ones.

-• Direct outreach: Pull a list from Companies House and industry directories.
+- Direct outreach: Pull a list from Companies House and industry directories.
 Short letter first, then a call.
-Target owners within one adjacency of your current business.
+Target business owners within one adjacency of your current business who may be interested in selling, such as those considering retirement or succession planning.

-• Accountants and small brokers: They see succession issues first.
+- Accountants and small brokers: They see succession issues first.
+Business brokers also act as intermediaries, facilitating introductions and providing access to businesses for sale through their networks and online marketplaces.
 Give them a tight brief with your cheque size, sector, and decision speed.

-• Supply chain and customers: Ask who they would buy if they had the cash.
+- Supply chain and customers: Ask who they would buy from if they had the cash.
 These intros convert because trust already exists.

 Simple pipeline rhythm: